varshar4/Foodstagram/README.md

 Make sure you have python3 and pip installed

-cd into the backend Create and activate virtual environment using virtualenv
+cd into the backend.
+Create and activate virtual environment using virtualenv

 ```bash
 cd backend